 It is your responsibility to find an internship.
-Your first step should be to meet with a career counselor in Career and Internship Services (198 McNeal Hall or 411 Bruininks Hall).
-Internship postings are listed in GoldPASS, although students frequently find an internship by contacting a work site directly to inquire about internship possibilities.
+Your first step should be to meet with a career counselor in Career and Internship Services (198 McNeal Hall).
+Internship postings are listed in Handshake, although students frequently find an internship by contacting a work site directly to inquire about internship possibilities.

 How do I get credit for the internship?

-- Complete the Internship Experience Agreement via your GoldPASS account.
+- Complete the Internship Experience Agreement via your Handshake account.

 - Enroll in GDes 4196, being sure to select the section assigned to your faculty advisor.